brainglobe/brainglobe.github.io/docs/source/community/developers/index.md

 Before contributing code, it may be useful to familiarise yourself with the [introduction to the BrainGlobe code for developers](./intro_to_codebase.md) as well as the [testing](./testing.md), [developer tooling](./tooling.md) and [conventions](./conventions.md) sections.

 The core development team will support you in contributing code, irrespective of your experience.
-At the same time, they will hold you to the same standards as they do each other on review, to ensure BrainGlobe remains easy-to-maintain.
+To ensure BrainGlobe remains easy-to-maintain, they will help ensure all code contributions meet a high standard.

 ### Creating a development environment